python-gino/gino/README.rst

 most suitable one for your project, and for your team.
 GINO tries to stay in the middle between ORM and non-ORM, offering an extremely simple option.

-GINO tries to define database tables with plain old Python objects - they *are* normal Python objects, a rollback doesn't magically change their values.
-Any database operations are explicit.
-It is crystal clear what is done underneath each GINO API.
+GINO operates database rows with "plain old Python objects" - they *are* just normal Python objects, a rollback doesn't magically change their values.
+Any database operations are explicit - it is crystal clear what is done underneath each GINO API.
 There are no dirty models, no sessions, no magic.
 You have concrete control to the database, through a convenient object interface.
 That's it.